It takes just 3 simple ingredients to make this recipe. With simple instructions, you'll know how to make blueberry syrup!

-This recipe is the sister recipe to my other blueberry syrup recipe.
+This easy recipe is the sister recipe to my other blueberry syrup recipe.
 THAT recipe is not able to be canned due to the corn starch in it.
 THIS recipe IS because there is no cornstarch and a few tweaks to the instructions.
-Both syrups are delicious but this recipe is adapted for canning instructions.
+Both syrups taste great but this recipe is adapted for canning instructions.

-What ingredients are needed to make blueberry syrup that is to be canned?
+What ingredients are needed to make homemade blueberry syrup recipe that is to be canned?

-- Fresh blueberries OR Frozen blueberries (learn how to freeze blueberries for this recipe)
+- Fresh blueberries OR you can use Frozen blueberries (learn how to freeze blueberries for this recipe)

 - lemon juice, fresh